Ways to Keep Your Gums Healthy

-- Checkups and cleanings should be scheduled at least twice a year.
+- Checkups and cleanings with your dentist in Magnolia 77355 should be scheduled at least twice a year.

-- If your gums are bleeding, see your dentist immediately.
-Your dentist or dental assistant may undertake extensive cleaning techniques or administer antibiotics if you have periodontal disease.
+- If your gums are bleeding, see your dentist in Montgomery County 77356 immediately.
+Your dentist in The Woodlands 77380 may undertake extensive cleaning techniques or administer antibiotics if you have periodontal disease.
 Surgery can be done to remove infected gum pockets if the infection has advanced.